-While Vail, Colorado may be best known for its epic ski slopes, the area has even more to offer during summer.
+While Vail and the Colorado mountains may be best known for epic ski slopes, the area has even more to offer during summer.
 With warm sunny days, cool nights, clear skies and the backdrop of the Rocky Mountains, summer is the perfect season to enjoy outdoor adventures and nature at its best.
 As a local Vail area family ranging in age from five-years-old to 50-years-old, we are happy to share some of our favorite things to do in Vail Colorado in the summer.

-There really is something for everyone of all ages atop Vail Mountain at Epic Discovery, Vail’s summer playground.
-Soaring slowly through the air up a mountain while watching the green ski slopes and trees go by, surrounded by mountain peaks, is peaceful, relaxing and breathtaking.
+There really is something for everyone of all ages atop Vail Mountain at Vail Resorts’ Epic Discovery.
+Soaring slowly through the air up a mountain on the Eagle Bahn gondola while watching the green ski slopes and trees go by, surrounded by mountain peaks, is peaceful, relaxing and breathtaking.

 Once you arrive at the top of Vail Mountain, the hardest decision will be what to do first.
 From speeding down the mountain on the Forest Flyer alpine coaster or tubing hill or flying through the air on a zip line, to testing your bravery on one of the ropes courses, there is something for kids and adults of all ages.
 I’d recommend taking a break from the excitement and challenges to cool off in the Nature Discovery Center while exploring wildlife exhibits.